 Now that I’m taking part in more activities with more people, I’m able to watch many others’ ease of interacting with each other–including my friends and family.
 When I see how easily they seem to do it, fear seizes my chest.
-I feel that, If I try to join them and converse they way they do, surely I will mess it up.
+I feel that, if I try to join them and converse the way they do, surely I will mess it up.
 They will think me strange and dismiss my words as those of an annoying, inexperienced child.

 Which, for the most part, I am.

 Small talk doesn’t come easily for me, and it probably never will.